 We are in an epidemic of autoimmune disease for the last 40 – 50 years.
 This is not due to genetics, this is because we are changing our environment so fast our genetics cannot change and adapt to it.

 We are bombarded with toxins in the environments and at the same time too clean.

 You can actually help prevent the development of autoimmunity by nurturing the gut.

 Gut permeability is the battlefield where genes and environment meet.
 The gut has a single layer of cells that keep foreign particles out.
 The check points are called the tight junctions and these are regulated and controlled by zonulin.

 If there is dysfunction to the barrier, there will be a breach to the barrier and an immune response.

 The instigators are protein or fragments of proteins.
 If the check points are working fine, there is no way the proteins or fragments can get in.
 So, now there is a third element — the gut barrier function.

 You can treat autoimmunity by treating gut barrier function.
 This is the science behind healing the gut protocols for autoimmunity — like GAPS, SCD and Autoimmune Paleo.

 Even if you’re genetically skewed to develop these problems, it’s not definite that you will.
 It depends on the microbiome.
-And the microbiome composition is highly, highly influenced by the environment.
+The composition of the microbiome is largely influenced by the environment.

-These are, nutrition, pollution, chemicals, drugs (antibiotics), radiation and triggers from the environment.
+These include nutrition, pollution, chemicals, drugs (antibiotics), radiation and triggers from the environment.
 Foods we select on a daily basis with have a dramatic impact on our microbiome.